Mickaellah/country-quiz/README.md

 ## Features

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

+-   This project contains three js files, one of them is the parent component which is the App.js which contains all the functions and states, the other two are children.

+-   The GetRandomCountry.js file contains all the choices and the questions with two buttons, next and random.
+Random button is used to show all the choices at the first time, the next button is used to switch page when you get the anser wrong and it leads to the result page, where you can find the score you have got and a try again button for trying the quiz again.

 ## How To Use